Judge sets tentative date for Jeffrey Epstein’s trial

 There was no mention at the Manhattan federal court appearance or any visible sign of injuries after the 66-year-old financier was found on the floor of his cell last week with neck bruises.

-Epstein’s lawyer, Martin Weinberg, refused to say what might have left his client with neck bruises after the court hearing.
+Epstein’s lawyer, Martin Weinberg, refused to say what might have left his client with the bruises after the court hearing.

 Assistant U.S. Attorney Alison Moe urged a June trial date for the man accused of arranging to have sex with girls as young as age 14, saying there is “a public interest in bringing this case to trial as swiftly as possible.”